alephium/voting-tutorial/docs/Voting Application on Alephium.md

 - Basic Javascript/Typescript knowledge
 - NodeJS with npm

-# Voting application protocol
+## Voting application protocol
 We designed a very simple token-based voting protocol where each voter receives a single token that he can spend to vote `yes` or `no` to a proposal.
 Once the voting period is over, the administrator closes the voting and votes will no longer be accepted.
 In our case the voting protocol is the following:

 1. An administrator opens the vote and sends a token to each voter
-2. Each voter registers his vote in exchange of his token
+2. Each voter registers his vote in exchange for his token
 3. The administrator closes the vote
 4. Voters see the results of the vote

 This protocol can be written as a smart contract, which is an interactive program deployed on a blockchain via a transaction.
 Smart contracts can store information, perform computations and transfer money or tokens.
 They cannot be modified once deployed and the possible interactions are defined by the contract code.
-They allow to build dApps which enable parties to follow a specific protocol without relying on a central authority.
+They allow building dApps that enable parties to follow a specific protocol without relying on a central authority.

-In our case the contract will be the program that allows the administrator to send tokens to voters and to accept votes.
+In our case, the contract will be the program that allows the administrator to send tokens to voters and to accept votes.
 As the blockchain is a public and decentralized system, everyone can see the voting results.
 Of course, the contract should reject invalid operations such as when someone tries to vote twice or when unauthorized users attempt to vote.
 But before diving into the contract code, we will give an overview of Alephium transactional model to understand how transfers are done on this blockchain.

 > *Disclaimer: The code and protocol provided in this tutorial are intended to be run on the **testnet** and are for educational purposes only.
 We are not responsible for any loss of **ALPH** tokens by running it on the mainnet.*

-# Alephium transactional model
+## Alephium transactional model

 Alephium is a sharded blockchain where addresses are randomly divided among `G` groups.
-For each pair of group `(i, j)` where `i` and `j` are in interval `[0, G -1]`, there is a blockchain which contains all transactions from group `i` to group `j`.
+For each pair of group `(i, j)` where `i` and `j` are in interval `[0, G -1]`, there is a blockchain that contains all transactions from group `i` to group `j`.
 Hence the Alephium network has in total `G x G` chains running in parallel.
-Currently we use `G = 4` on both the testnet and mainnet.
+Currently, we use `G = 4` on both the testnet and mainnet.

 Alephium uses the UTXO (unspent transaction output) model for its native currency **ALPH**.
-In simple words a UTXO can be pictured like a coin that can be used only once by registering a transaction on the network.
+In simple words, a UTXO can be pictured like a coin that can be used only once by registering a transaction on the network.
 Each transaction takes some UTXOs as input and produces new UTXOs as output.
 For example if address  `Alice` in group `i` only has one UTXO of 100 **ALPH** and wants to transfer 10 **ALPH** to address `Bob` in group `j`, the transaction in the chain `(i, j)` will consume the 100 **ALPH** input UTXO (hence it can no longer be used) and produce two new UTXOs, one being the 10 **ALPH** for `Bob` and the other is the excess of 90 **ALPH** going back to `Alice`.
-In this model, the total amount of money owned by an address is simply the sum the address UTXOs.
+In this model, the total amount of money owned by an address is simply the sum of the address UTXOs.
 Just like you would sum the coins in your pocket wallet to count your money.

 <img title="ALPH-transaction" src="./assets/ALPH-transaction.png" alt="ALPH transaction diagram">

 A UTXO can also contain a list of tokens owned by an address.
-However it is not possible to create a UTXO with some tokens and 0 **ALPH**.
+However, it is not possible to create a UTXO with some tokens and 0 **ALPH**.
 UTXOs should always have a small amount of **ALPH**.
 For example, let's say that `Alice` wants to organize a voting between two people.
 She writes and deploys a smart contract with two tokens, one for each voter.

 The contract deployment transaction will generate two UTXOs.
 The first is of type "contract" which is assigned to the created contract address.
-It contains two units of a new token that must be transferred to voters and a small amount of **ALPH** payed by `Alice`.
-This UTXO can only be used by submitting a transaction which will trigger the execution of the contract logic.
+It contains two units of a new token that must be transferred to voters and a small amount of **ALPH** paid by `Alice`.
+This UTXO can only be used by submitting a transaction that will trigger the execution of the contract logic.
 The second UTXO is owned by address `Alice` and is again the excess of money used for the transaction.

 <img title="contract transaction" src="./assets/contract-transaction.png" alt="contract deployment diagram">

-Smart contracts can only interact with addresses in the same group beacause they are supported in intra-group shards.
+Smart contracts can only interact with addresses in the same group because they are supported in intra-group shards.
 This means that a contract deployed by an address in group `i` will have its created address in group `i` and the deployment transaction belongs to chain `(i, i)`.
 Finally, the contract can only interact or exchange assets with addresses in group `i`.

-# Voting Smart Contracts
+## Voting Smart Contracts

 Alephium has its own programming language, *Fi-Lang* for dApps.
-It allows to build efficient and secure smart contracts.
+It allows building efficient and secure smart contracts.
 The language syntax is similar to Rust.

 Smart contracts have a state (i.e list of voters, administrator address, vote counts) and methods (token allocation, vote registration, closing) that users can call.
 Contracts are written as a `TxContract` which is similar to a class in standard programming languages.
 Once the contract is deployed on the blockchain, users can submit a script `TxScript` which imports the contract and calls its functions.
-The smart contract corresonding to our voting protocol with two voters is the following:
+The smart contract corresponding to our voting protocol with two voters is the following:

 ```rust
 TxContract Voting(